|Nutrition Facts (per serving)|

 Heat oven to 350 F. Butter a 2 1/2-quart baking dish.

 Tear bread into medium pieces.
-Put the bread in a large bowl and add the granulated sugar and cinnamon.
+Put bread in a large bowl and add granulated sugar and cinnamon.

 Mix milk, lightly beaten eggs, and vanilla.
 Add to bread mixture.
 Spoon half of the mixture into the baking dish.

-Sprinkle with the pecans and raisins, if used.
-Top with the rest of the mixture.
+Sprinkle with pecans and raisins, if using.
+Top with rest of mixture.

-Bake in the preheated oven for 40 to 45 minutes, or until lightly browned.
+Bake for 40 to 45 minutes, or until lightly browned.
 Serve warm with bourbon sauce (below).

-In a saucepan over medium heat, combine the 1 cup of granulated sugar with 6 tablespoons of butter, 1/2 cup of buttermilk, 1 tablespoon of bourbon, 1 tablespoon of white corn syrup, and 1 teaspoon of vanilla.
-Bring the sauce mixture to a boil.
+In a saucepan over medium heat, combine sugar with butter, buttermilk, bourbon, white corn syrup, and vanilla.
+Bring sauce mixture to a boil.
 Continue boiling for 1 minute.

-If desired, strain the sauce through a fine-mesh sieve.
+If desired, strain sauce through a fine-mesh sieve.

 Serve sauce warm drizzled over bread pudding.